habi/gratipay.com/www/about/policies/terms-of-service.md

      Project are made exclusively because of your collaboration in the Work described in the Project's profile.

-  1. By accepting a payment from a Project, the Collaborator forms an agreement with that Project to collaborate in the Work described in the Project's profile.
+  1. By becoming a Collaborator, the Collaborator forms an agreement with that Project to collaborate in the Work described in the Project's profile.
 The Service is a platform to facilitate this agreement.
 Gratipay is not a party to the agreement, and is not responsible to either the Project or